AdobeDocs/control-panel.en/help/control-panel-home.md

 ![](assets/do-not-localize/banner.png)

+Campaign Control Panel helps you increase efficiency in your work as a product admin of Campaign Standard and V7/v8, by allowing you to manage settings and track usages for each of your Campaign instances.

 ## What's new

 **Workflow parameters monitoring**

 You can now monitor workflow parameters that may require specific attention to avoid any issues on your instances.
 [Read more](performance-monitoring/using/workflow-monitoring.md)

-**Active queries monitoring**

-Control Panel now allows you to monitor queries that have been running for the longest time on your instances.
-[Read more](performance-monitoring/using/database-active-queries.md)

 **Throughputs and latency monitoring**